-Investments detailed in items 4 through 14 are further restricted to percentage of the value of the portfolio in any one issuer name to a maximum of 15%.
+Investments detailed in items 3 through 10 are further restricted to percentage of the value of the portfolio in any one issuer name to a maximum of 15%.
 The total value invested in any one issuer shall not exceed 5% of the issuer's net worth.
 Again, a five year maximum maturity limitation is applicable unless further restricted by this policy.

-- 4. Bills of exchange or time drafts drawn on and accepted by commercial banks, otherwise known as banker's acceptances.
-Banker's acceptances purchased may not exceed 180 days to maturity or 40% of the value of the portfolio. - 5.
-Commercial Paper ranked Pl by Moody's Investor Services or Al by Standard & Poors, and issued by domestic corporations having assets in excess of \$500,000,000.
+- Bills of exchange or time drafts drawn on and accepted by commercial banks, otherwise known as banker's acceptances.
+Banker's acceptances purchased may not exceed 180 days to maturity or 40% of the value of the portfolio. - Commercial paper ranked Pl by Moody's Investor Services or Al by Standard & Poors, and issued by domestic corporations having assets in excess of \$500,000,000.
 Purchases of eligible commercial paper may not exceed 270 days to maturity nor represent more than 10% of the outstanding paper of the issuing corporation.
-Purchases of non-pooled funded commercial paper may not exceed 25% of the value of the portfolio and purchases of pooled funded commercial paper may not exceed 40% of the value of the portfolio.

-- 6. Negotiable Certificates of Deposit issued by nationally or state-chartered banks or state or federal savings institutions.
+Purchases of commercial paper may not exceed 15% of the value of the portfolio. - Negotiable Certificates of deposit issued by nationally or state chartered banks or state or federal savings institutions.
 Purchases of negotiable certificates of deposit may not exceed 30% of the value of the portfolio.
-A maturity limitation of five years is applicable. - 7.
-Repurchase agreements with specific terms and conditions may be transacted with banks and broker/dealers.
-The maturity of the repurchase agreements shall not exceed one (1) year. - The market value of the securities used as collateral for the repurchase agreements shall be monitored by staff and shall not be allowed to fall below 102% of the value of the repurchase agreement.
-A PSA Master Repurchase Agreement is required between the City of Rialto and the broker/dealer or financial institution for all repurchase agreements transacted. - 8.
-Reverse repurchase agreements with specifies terms and conditions may be transacted with broker/dealers and financial institutions but can-not exceed 20% of the portfolio value on the date entered.
+A maturity limitation of five years is applicable. - Repurchase agreements with specific terms and conditions may be transacted with banks and broker/dealers.
+The maturity of the repurchase agreements shall not exceed 90 days.

+The market value of the securities used as collateral for the repurchase agreements shall be monitored by staff and shall not be allowed to fall below 102% of the value of the repurchase agreement.
+A PSA Master Repurchase Agreement is required between the City of Rialto and the broker/dealer or financial institution for all repurchase agreements transacted.

+- Reverse repurchase agreements with specifies terms and conditions may be transacted with broker/dealers and financial institutions but can not exceed 20% of the portfolio value on the date entered into.
 The City may enter into reverse repurchase agreements only to fund short-term liquidity needs.
-The term of reverse repurchase agreements may not exceed 92 days. - Local Agency Investment Fund (LAIF) which is a State of California managed investment pool, may be used up to the maximum permitted by California State Law. - 10.
-Time deposits or Certificate of Deposits non-negotiable and collateralized in accordance with the California Government Code, may be purchased through banks or other financial institutions.
+The term of reverse repurchase agreements may not exceed 90 days. - Local Agency Investment Fund (LAIF), which is a State of California managed investment pool, may be used up to the maximum permitted by California State Law. - Time deposits, non-negotiable and collateralized in accordance with the California Government Code, may be purchased through banks or other financial institutions.
 Since time deposits are not liquid, no more than 25% of the investment portfolio may be invested in this investment type.
-Collateral must be at all times be insured by the Federal Deposit Insurance Corporation of principal and accrued interest of each time deposit computed and reported on a daily basis. - 11.
-Medium Term Corporate Notes with a maximum maturity of five years may be purchased.
+Collateral must be at all times be insured by the Federal Deposit Insurance Corporation of principal and accrued interest of each time deposit computed and reported on a daily basis. - Medium Term Corporate Notes, with a maximum maturity of five years may be purchased.
 Securities eligible for investment shall be rating category of "A" or its equivalent or better by a nationally recognized statistical rating organization (NRSRO).
-Purchase of medium-term notes may not exceed 30% of the market value of the portfolio and no more than 15% of the market value of the portfolio may be invested in notes issued by one corporation.
+Purchase of medium term notes may not exceed 30% of the market value of the portfolio and no more than 15% of the market value of the portfolio may be invested in notes issued by one corporation.
 Commercial paper holdings should also be included when calculating the 150% limitation.